kimfucious/RTL-Kitchen-Sink/README.md

 RTL doesn't work out of the box when using these libraries, so there's some work to be done to get the tests working.

-If you're seeing warnings like the below, you'll need to do a little work to get your tests running:
+If you're seeing errors/warnings like the below, you'll need to do a little work to get your tests running:

 ```console
 could not find react-redux context value; please ensure the component is wrapped in a <Provider>